 Create an email address no one knows about and send yourself information as you search for resources – make sure you don’t use your real name or info within the new email account, just in case.
 Be sure to delete any history if you’re using personal phones or computers to research.
 Find local SHELTERS first.

 - Have access to shelter information – they can assist you with additional resources as well.

-- If you have a vehicle, make sure its drivable, tires have air, fluids are topped off, etc. Store water, snacks, and blankets, if possible.
+- If you have a vehicle, make sure it’s drivable, tires have air, fluids are topped off, etc. Store water, snacks, and blankets there, if possible.

-If you don’t have a vehicle consider purchasing a cheap used car, even if it only gets you to a point of safety, it’s better than none.
+If you don’t have a vehicle, if possible consider purchasing an inexpensive used car, even if it only gets you to a point of safety, it’s better than none.
 Lift and Uber are an additional resource for a ride if you have to move quickly.
 Also, if needed, have a backup ride with someone you can trust, preferably who has not befriended the abuser.